gcl140/dali_social/README.md

 ---

-## 📖 Learning Journey

-### What inspired this project?
+## 💡 The Story Behind This Project

+### Why Build This?
-The DALI Lab is more than just a workspace—it's a community of passionate innovators, designers, and developers.
-Walking into the lab, you're immediately struck by the diverse backgrounds and talents of its members.
-This platform was born from a desire to capture that energy digitally, making it easy for members to discover each other's stories, interests, and what makes each person unique beyond their technical skills.
+The DALI Lab isn't just a workspace—it's a community of passionate creators.
+Every time I walk into the lab, I'm struck by the incredible diversity of backgrounds and talents.
+People come from different majors, hometowns, and interests, yet they all share this drive to build amazing things.

-The inspiration came from seeing how social connections at DALI often happen organically through shared projects or chance encounters.
-A digital space could amplify these connections, helping newer members discover potential collaborators and friends based on shared interests, hometowns, or favorite Dartmouth traditions.

-### Potential Impact
+I wanted to capture that energy digitally.
+While we work together on projects, it's often hard to learn about each other beyond our technical roles.
+What are people's favorite books?
+Where did they grow up?
+What inspires them?
+This platform helps answer those questions and makes it easier for members to connect on a personal level.

+### What I Hope It Achieves
-- **For new members**: Quickly discover mentors and peers with similar interests
+- **For new members**: Quickly find mentors and peers who share your interests
-- **For project teams**: Find collaborators with complementary skills
+- **For project teams**: Discover collaborators with complementary skills
-- **For the broader community**: Document and celebrate the diverse backgrounds that make DALI special
+- **For the community**: Celebrate the diverse backgrounds that make DALI special
-- **For alumni**: Stay connected with the lab community beyond graduation
+- **For alumni**: Stay connected with the lab beyond graduation

-### New Technologies Learned
+### Technologies I Learned

-**Django REST Framework (DRF)**: Chose DRF for building the API because it provides powerful serialization, viewsets that reduce boilerplate code, and built-in support for pagination and filtering.
-The learning curve was worth it—DRF's browsable API made development and debugging significantly easier.
+**Django REST Framework**: I chose DRF for the API because it handles serialization beautifully and reduces repetitive code.
+The learning curve was steep at first, but the browsable API feature made debugging so much easier once I got the hang of it.

-**Tailwind CSS**: Coming from traditional CSS, Tailwind's utility-first approach initially felt verbose.
-However, the rapid prototyping capabilities proved invaluable.
-Being able to style components directly in templates without context-switching to separate stylesheets accelerated the UI development significantly.
+**Tailwind CSS**: Coming from traditional CSS, Tailwind's utility classes felt strange initially.
+But once I started building, I loved how quickly I could prototype interfaces without constantly switching between files.

-**Social Authentication (OAuth2)**: Implementing Google OAuth through `social-auth-app-django` taught me about authentication flows, token management, and the importance of secure session handling.
-The pipeline architecture for customizing user creation was particularly enlightening.
+**OAuth2 Authentication**: Implementing Google login taught me about authentication flows and secure session management.
+The pipeline system for customizing user creation was particularly interesting to work with.

 ---

-## 🔧 Technical Rationale
+## 🔧 Technical Choices

-### Architecture Decisions
+### Why Django?

-**Why Django over other frameworks?**
-Django's "batteries included" philosophy was ideal for this project.
-The built-in admin interface, ORM, and authentication system allowed rapid development.
-For a community platform where content management is crucial, Django's admin alone saved significant development time.
-The project structure with separate apps (members, posts, connections) follows Django conventions and keeps concerns nicely separated.
+Django's "batteries included" approach was perfect for this project.
+The built-in admin interface alone saved me countless hours.
+Having separate apps for members, posts, and connections kept everything organized and made the codebase easy to navigate.

-**Why server-side rendering with API support?**
+### Hybrid Approach
-The hybrid approach—Django templates for the main UI with a REST API for data access—provides the best of both worlds.
-Server-side rendering offers excellent SEO and initial load performance, while the API enables future mobile apps or frontend frameworks to consume the same data.
+I went with server-side rendering for the main UI but added a REST API for data access.
+This gives us fast initial page loads while still allowing for future mobile apps or different frontends to use the same backend.

-**Database model design**
+### Member vs User Models
-The Member model is intentionally separate from the CustomUser model.
-This allows DALI member data (imported from the JSON dataset) to exist independently of authentication users.
-When a user signs up, they can be linked to their existing Member profile.
-This separation also makes the API cleaner for data visualization projects that don't need authentication logic.
+I kept Member profiles separate from authentication users.
+This means we can import all the existing DALI member data without worrying about login systems.
+When someone signs up, we just link them to their existing profile.

-### Key Technical Tradeoffs
+### Tradeoffs Made

-1. **SQLite vs PostgreSQL**: Chose SQLite for development simplicity and easy local setup.
-The codebase is designed for easy migration to PostgreSQL for production (just change DATABASES settings).
+1. **SQLite for Now**: Using SQLite for development simplicity, but the code is ready to switch to PostgreSQL for production.

-2. **Tailwind CDN vs Build Process**: Used the CDN for rapid development, accepting slightly larger page loads in exchange for simpler setup.
-For production, a proper Tailwind build would reduce the CSS payload.
+2. **Tailwind via CDN**: Faster development setup, though a proper build process would be better for production CSS size.

-3. **Session-based vs Token Authentication**: Chose session-based auth with OAuth for simplicity and browser compatibility.
-Token auth could be added for mobile API access without changing the core architecture.
+3. **Session Authentication**: Chose session-based auth for browser compatibility.
+Could add token auth later for mobile apps.

-### The Most Difficult Bug
+### The Trickiest Bug

-**The Problem**: After implementing Google OAuth, users could log in but the system couldn't find their associated Member profile.
-The error occurred deep in the views when trying to access `request.user.name`.
+**The Problem**: After getting Google OAuth working, users could log in but the system couldn't find their Member profiles.
+The error happened deep in the views when trying to access user details.

-**The Investigation**: The issue stemmed from the CustomUser model having a `name` field, but Member profiles being keyed on the `name` string.
-When users signed up via Google OAuth, their `name` field was populated from their Google profile, but no corresponding Member object existed.
+**What Was Happening**: The issue was that the CustomUser model had a `name` field, but Member profiles were separate.
+When people signed up via Google, their user account was created but no corresponding Member profile existed.

-**The Solution**: Implemented an auto-linking mechanism in the view layer:
+**The Fix**: I added automatic profile linking:
 ```python
 member, created = Member.objects.get_or_create(
     name=request.user.name,